Dr. Dean A. Rice - DVM 1974

 Western Veterinary Conference 2005

-The award will be presented during the K-State alumni reception at the Western Veterinary Conference on Feb.
-21 at the Mandalay Bay Hotel and Casino in Las Vegas, Nev.
+The award was presented during the K-State alumni reception at the Western Veterinary Conference on Feb.
+21, 2005 at the Mandalay Bay Hotel and Casino in Las Vegas, Nev.

 Rice earned his degree in Doctor of Veterinary Medicine from K-State in 1974.
 He then worked as an intern in Honolulu, Hawaii.
 "I had never been out of the state of Kansas, so I went as a free trip to Hawaii," Rice recalled.
 He said it was a fun experience although he didn't realize he would be required to work 80 hours or more a week.